RodrigoVarasLopez/AAKA/README.md

 # 🔑 AAKA AI API Key Analyzer 🕵️‍♂️✨

 This web application built with Streamlit automatically identifies which AI platform (OpenAI, DeepSeek, Anthropic) an API key belongs to and provides a quick overview of the available resources on that platform.
-You can test the app directly at the following link: [AAKA Demo](https://aaka89.streamlit.app/)
+You can test the app directly at the following link: [AAKA](https://aaka89.streamlit.app/)

 ## 🚀 Main Features